Bingo Calls Explained: What is Bingo Lingo?

 |YW You're Welcome|

-Time to Play Bingo - Put Your Bingo Lingo Calls to Use
+Time to Play Bingo - Put Your Bingo Lingo Calls & Sayings to Use

 We offer Bingo Jackpots in some of our rooms where bingo prizes increase as more players stake.
 To stay on top of our daily deals in each room head over to our Daily Bingo Deals page to get the full lowdown.

 For a truly unique bingo experience head over to our Live Casino games where you can play Live Mega Ball, a brand new live bingo game.
 Played just liked regular bingo whilst offering HUGE jackpot prizes.
-What more could you want
+What more could you want?
+If the theme of bingo is what you're after then take a look at our Newest Slingo Games.

 If you're new: Register Here

-If you are already part of the Crown Bingo family Join one of our Bingo Room
+If you are already part of the Crown Bingo family: Join one of our Bingo Rooms